 How Adult ADHD Can Affect Social Skills And Relationships

 There are a few reasons adults with ADHD can have trouble in social situations.
-The first is that their differences in brain wiring simply make certain tasks harder for them.
+The first is that their differences in brain wiring simply makes certain tasks harder for them.
 The second is that if they had ADHD as a child, that could have caused them to fall behind in learning social skills in the first place.
 Kids with ADHD are more likely to be rejected by their classmates, which gives them less opportunity to learn how to behave from their peers.
 The experience of having ADHD can also harm a child's self-esteem, as they may start to think of themselves as stupid or defective.
-Lastly, people with ADHD may have other learning disabilities at the same time.
-These can also make certain aspects of socializing more difficult.
+Lastly, people with ADHD may have learning disabilities as well.
+Those can also make certain aspects of socializing harder to navigate.

 If someone has a developmental difference or mental health condition it's sometimes easy to start thinking of that as the sole force affecting their actions.
 There's always more to people than a single issue they're dealing with.
 Everyone with Adult ADHD is going to come across differently, and show different symptoms, due to how the condition specifically affects them, and because of what the rest of their personality and life history is like.
 Also, if someone has trouble in certain social situations, it doesn't always mean it's the fault of a condition they have.
-In any group of people many of them are going to feel shy or not be the best at talking to people at parties.
-You can't always say, "It's because they have ADHD!"
+In any group of people many of them are going to feel shy or not be the best at mingling at parties.
+You can't always say, "Oh, it's their ADHD that's doing it."

 Difficulty reading social cues and non-verbal communication

-In general adults with ADHD may not be the best about reading other people's facial expressions or body language, causing them to miss important information most of us would pick up quickly and instinctively.
+In general adults with ADHD aren't the best at reading other people's facial expressions or body language, causing them to miss important information most of us would pick up quickly and instinctively.
 Partially this may because their ADHD makes it harder for them to interpret this channel of communication.
 They may also not be paying attention to non-verbal cues because their minds are distracted and focused on other things.